conanbatt/interview-practice/behavioral/README.md

 You can also consult the [Cracking the Coding Interview](https://github.com/conanbatt/interview-practice/tree/main/coding-challenges/cracking-the-coding-interview/book) book that has an entire unit dedicated to Behavioral Interviews.

-We recomend you record yourself answering this videos, so you can see how you come across.
+We recommend you record yourself answering these videos, so you can see how you come across them.

 ## Questions & Format